Azure/azure-openapi-validator/docs/rules.md

 ### PatchBodyParametersSchema

-A request parameter of the Patch Operation must not have a required/default value.
+A request parameter of the Patch Operation must not have a required/default/'x-ms-mutability:"create"' value.
-But it's allowed when the only required properties is marked as discriminator, because the discriminator must be required.

 Please refer to [patch-body-parameters-schema.md](./patch-body-parameters-schema.md) for details.